- According to the report, 62% of marketers say that their company’s outbound marketing efforts are effective.

 - Since the most common purpose of outbound calls is selling, agents have to be good at persuasion and winning customer trust.

-Make sure your agents possess those skills before letting them start making outbound inquiries.
+Make sure your agents know how to make outbound calls and possess quality skills before letting them start making outbound inquiries.

 Target qualified leads